David Teece

-David John Teece (born September 2, 1948) is a New Zealand-born US-based organizational economist, Professor emeritus in Global Business and director of the Tusher Center for the Management of Intellectual Capital at the Walter A. Haas School of Business at the University of California, Berkeley, and as of 2024, Distinguished Scholar of Strategy and Innovation at the University of South Florida Muma College of Business.
+David John Teece (born September 2, 1948) is a New Zealand-born US-based organizational economist, Professor of the Graduate School and director of the Tusher Center for the Management of Intellectual Capital at the Walter A. Haas School of Business at the University of California, Berkeley, and as of 2024, Distinguished Scholar of Strategy and Innovation at the University of South Florida Muma College of Business.
+He is known for the dynamic capabilities framework and the profiting from innovation model.

-Teece is the executive chairman emeritus and cofounder of Berkeley Research Group, an expert services and consulting firm headquartered in Emeryville, California.
+Teece is the executive chairman emeritus and cofounder of Berkeley Research Group, an expert services and consulting firm headquartered in Washington, DC.
 His areas of interest include corporate strategy, entrepreneurship, innovation, competition policy, and intellectual property.
-He is also founding general partner of a venture capital firm, Pilatus Capital.
+He is also founding general partner of a venture capital firm, Pilatus Capital and executive chairman, Dynamic Experts, a startup utilizing AI-powered digital twins for strategic advising.

+In 2021, Teece was awarded Clarivate Laureate status in Economics for his contributions to innovation, entrepreneurship, and competition.
+As of 2026, Teece’s published work has been cited more than 260,000 times according to Google Scholar.

 Biography

 Teece grew up in Blenheim and Nelson, New Zealand and attended Waimea College before enrolling in 1967 at the University of Canterbury in Christchurch (now the site of the Christchurch Arts Centre), where he earned a bachelor's degree and a Master of Commerce degree.

 He moved to the United States to attend the Wharton School of the University of Pennsylvania, from which he received a Ph.D. in economics, specializing in industrial economics, international trade, and technological innovation.
 Two members of the Economics faculty had a particular influence on his research that he later acknowledged in articles he wrote in tribute to each of them: Edwin Mansfield, a pioneer in the study of industrial R&D and the economics of technological change; and Oliver Williamson, Nobel Laureate and creator of Transaction Cost Economics.